LowellInstruments/ddh_new/docs/source/hw-build.rst

     $ ifconfig | grep ppp0

 In your DDH, test `juice4halt` board.
 Just press the power button and wait for DDH to switch off.
 If the juice4halt has worked as expected, the file ``/home/pi/juice4halt/bin/j4h_halt_flag`` should be present upon restart.
 Delete it to repeat the test.

-In your DDH, even if at this point the DDH GUI software may not be installed yet, monitor the GUI to be always kept running by monitoring it with a 2 minutes period adding:

-    */2 * * * * /home/pi/li/ddh/run_ddh.sh
+In your DDH, even if at this point the DDH GUI software may not be installed yet, set the GUI to be always kept running by monitoring it with a 2 minutes period adding ``*/2 * * * * /home/pi/li/ddh/run_ddh.sh`` to crontab by:

-to crontab by doing:

 .. code:: bash